tomasferrarisenda/automate-all-the-things-braindamage/README.md

 This means we shouldn't worry anymore about in which order our pipelines are run, ArgoCD will always make sure that, for example, the backend is successfully deployed before applying the frontend manifests.

 You will see that not all manifests have the ArgoCD Sync Wave annotation.
-If I didn't give a manifest a Sync Wave number it's because it doesn't generate any conflicts in terms of the order in which it is deployed.
-By default they will get a "0" wave priority.
+If I didn't give a manifest a Sync Wave number it's because it doesn't generate any conflicts in terms of the order in which it's deployed.
+By default they will get a "0" sync wave priority.

-before runnin destrol all the things make sure all applications are helathy, the implementation of sync waves will impeder the proper deletion is they are not healthy

 The sequence will go like this:
 1. At the highest level we will make sure that all ArgoCD self-management resources are deployed first.
 They will get number "-12" to "-10"